matloff/regtools/README.md

 # regtools

-## Novel tools tools for linear, nonlinear and machine learning methods in regression and classification
+## Novel tools tools for parametric and machine learning methods in regression and classification

 Various tools for Prediction and/or Description goals in regression, classification and machine learning.